MethanePowered/MethaneKit/Modules/Common/Instrumentation/README.md

 Scope timers measure duration of the code scope by creating named `ScopeTimer` object on stack and saving duration between object construction and destruction in `ScopeTimer::Aggregator` singleton.
-Aggregator accumulates scope timings and logs the results for all scopes to the debug output when macros `META_SCOPE_TIMERS_FLUSH();` is called or application exits.
+Aggregator accumulates scope timings and logs the results for all entered scopes to the debug output when macros `META_SCOPE_TIMERS_FLUSH();` is called or application exits.

 Additionally when scope timers are used together with ITT or Tracy instrumentation enabled, all scope timings are